-- Essay is so general as to suggest that the student has not adequately understood the question and/or the poem. - Poorly organized essay; focus wanders; comments are sketchy. - May consist almost entirely of paraphrasing. - Irrelevant statements may predominate. - May contain major errors of interpretation that detract from the overall quality of the essay.
+- Essay is so general as to suggest that the student has not adequately understood the question or the poem or both. - Poorly organized essay; focus wanders; comments are sketchy. - May consist almost entirely of paraphrasing or mere listing of poetic language and devices. - Irrelevant statements may predominate. - May contain major errors of interpretation that detract from the overall quality of the essay.